jakubfi/ninetracklab/README.md

 make install
 ```

-# Analyzing images
+# Analyzing tape images

 v9ttd input is a 16-bit LE binary file, where each word contains all 9 bits
 of track signal in a given point in time.
 In other words: each 16-bit value is a
 tape row sample.
-This format is used by Saleae software when exporting data to a binary file:
+This is a format used by Saleae software when exporting data to a binary file:

 http://support.saleae.com/hc/en-us/articles/208667306-Binary-data-export-format-description

-## v9ttd options
+## Program parameters summary

 * **-h** - Print help
 * **-i input** - Input tape image file name